Israeli troops kill Palestinian in West Bank, officials say

-RAMALLAH, West Bank, July 27 (Reuters) - Israeli soldiers killed a Palestinian in the occupied West Bank on Tuesday, the Palestinian health ministry said, and residents said there were no disturbances at the time.
+RAMALLAH, West Bank (Reuters) -An Israeli soldier killed a Palestinian in the occupied West Bank on Tuesday, the Palestinian health ministry said, and the army said he had approached troops with an iron bar in his hand.

-The Israeli military said it was looking into the incident at the entrance to Beita village, near the city of Nablus.

 The West Bank is among territories where Palestinians seek statehood.
 Violence has simmered there since U.S.-sponsored talks between the Palestinians and Israel broke down in 2014.